-- all of the information you need to understand how SES calculates the bulk supply charges for NAVs requesting a bulk supply of water based on the wholesale minus approach; - the resulting standard bulk supply charges applicable to NAVs for Charging Year 2021/22; and - all of the information you need to understand where to find additional information on how to become a NAV in our region; and - two worked examples of the calculation of NAV bulk supply charges to aid understanding.
+- all of the information you need to understand how SES calculates the bulk supply charges for NAVs requesting a bulk supply of water based on the wholesale minus approach - the resulting standard bulk supply charges applicable to NAVs for Charging Year 2022/23 - all the information you need to understand where to find additional information on how to become a NAV in our region - two worked examples of the calculation of NAV bulk supply charges to aid understanding.

-Additional supporting materials can be found on our NAVs webpage: https://seswater.co.uk/developers/new-connections/services-to-navs.
+Additional supporting materials can be found on our NAVs' webpage: https://seswater.co.uk/developers/new-connections/services-to-navs.
 More specifically:

-- Process on how to become a NAV and apply for an individual site; - Bulk Supply Agreement template; and - 2021/22 Developer Services Charging Arrangements.
+- process on how to become a NAV and apply for an individual site - bulk Supply Agreement template - 2022/23 Developer Services Charging Arrangements.